NSS-Day-Cohort-55/client-side-mastery/05-martins-aquarium/chapters/HTML_AQUARIUM.md

 ## Discussion Points

-1. What are the components?
+1. What are components?
 1. What do you think the layout of the site should be?
-1. What are the properties of each fish that you will be representing in your HTML?
+1. What are the `properties` of each fish that you will be representing in your HTML?
-1. What are the properties of the fish care tips that Martin wants on the side?
+1. What are the `properties` of the fish care tips that Martin wants on the side?
-1. What are the properties of the locations Martin has visited?
+1. What are the `properties` of the locations Martin has visited?
 1. What should be the class names for each?
 1. Which semantic tags should you use?
 1. How can we use Flexbox to build a better layout of fish and locations?